n0xa/m5stick-nemo/README.md

   * Uncomment only the one appropriate `#define` option or compiler errors will occur.
   * If for some reason the screen jumps from very dim at level 0 to almost fully bright at level 1 and further brightness levels don't affect anything, set the pct_brightness variable to false.
 * Compile and upload the project

+## Contributing
+Contributions are welcome.
+Please look at the GitHub Issues for ideas to help enhance the project.
+When submitting a Pull Request, please target the develop branch.
+The easiest way to do this is to fork ALL branches, or to simply create a "develop" branch in your own fork, then use GitHub to Sync your develop branch.
+Take note of how certain hardware (like the LED and RTC) are defined and gated in the code and try to stick to those patterns.

+Things I'd like help on:
+* A new "Region" of TV-B-Gone that's full of additional IR codes that can turn RGB LED strips, air conditioners, fans, sound bars and the like on and off
+* Help refactoring how menus work.
+The way it was built was fine when it was one main menu with a few options.
+Now, adding a new sub-menu involves a lot of duplicated code.

+Things I probably won't merge in:
+* Bulk wifi deauthentication spamming
+* Bluetooth spam that potentially disrupts health and fitness trackers, smart watches, etc.